 Recommended for Best Hotels because: Hotel Auberge Bonaparte is a great boutique bargain find in Old Montreal.

-Recommended for Best Hotels because: This ultra chic boutique hotel is perfectly located within walking distance to important downtown attractions.
+Recommended for Best Hotels because: This chic friendly boutique hotel is perfectly located within walking distance to important downtown attractions and shopping.